 Unless there are explicit contraindications, most women can have sex safely throughout their entire pregnancy.
 However, you should always follow your doctor’s instructions and recommendations in order to keep yourself and your baby safe.

-Keep in mind that you still need to protect yourself from sexually transmitted diseases (STDs).
+Keep in mind that you still need to protect yourself from sexually transmitted diseases (STDs) during pregnancy, especially if you’re not in a mutually monogamous relationship, according to the NHS.

-If you’re going to have sex with a new partner who hasn’t been tested for STDs recently, it’s important to use condoms during sex.
+If you’re going to have sex with a new partner who hasn’t been tested for STDs recently, it’s important to use condoms during sex — even if you’re already pregnant.
+STDs during pregnancy can lead to complications for you and your baby.
+You can learn more about STD testing and other sexual health topics at STDWatch.com.

 Sex during pregnancy: What’s OK, what’s not - mayoclinic.org